peerlibrary/annotator/src/tasks_introduction.coffee.md

 ### What is a task?

-The purpose of the Task system is to provice an easy way to work with asynchronous, inter-dependent tasks.
+The purpose of the Task system is to provide an easy way to work with asynchronous, inter-dependent tasks.

 It's based on jQuery's [Deferred / Promise API](http://api.jquery.com/jQuery.Deferred/), and adds a bunch of new features.